 This is a very pleasant cove.
 Last year it was deserted, this year there is a pile of building material.
 This does not bode well.
 In the mean-time, we had a very quiet and pleasant afternoon.

 In the evening, the wind increased and there were some very strong gusts.
 We took the zodiac and went to the harbor, less than 1 M away.
 We had some excellent grilled barbounia (red mullets) at our friend’s the Glaros restaurant.
 He reassured us.
 No, they are not building a new road to our cove, just a private house some where further and the caïque had just unloaded the material there.
 There is now also a new fuel pump at the harbor (but not a hose long enough to fuel a boat directly).
 Also this year there was good GSM signal.

 Tuesday July 18, 2000, Day 15

 In the morning we started getting ready to leave Agatothonisi for Samos.
 We untied the shore line, raised, the second anchor, raised and secured the zodiac on the deck, and then raised the main anchor.
 We left at 0820.
 Outside the cove and at the entrance of the bay the wind was violent, gusting to 40 knots.
 But further out the wind was a more reasonable 19-30 knots NNW.
 We raised the main, no reefs, and sailed SE.
-After rounding the island, the wind and the chop were totally against our direction which was N. I tacked to the E and opened the headsail by 50%.
+After rounding the island, the wind and the chop were totally against our direction which was from the N. I tacked to the E and opened the headsail by 50%.
 After several tacks we made slow progress towards Samos but avoided the spray and the banging that we would had to endure had we motored totally against the weather.